 There are many instances where we need to mount an ISO file to access its contents before burning it onto a CD/DVD.
 Many of us use the popular Virtual CloneDrive and DAEMON Tools Lite software for this job in Windows 7.
-But in Windows 8, you may not need to install these software as the latest Windows supports ISO mounting as well.
+But in Windows 10 and Windows 8.1, you don’t need to install these software as the latest Windows supports ISO mounting as well.

 In Windows 7, Microsoft added the support to burn ISO files without using third-party burning software.
-Now with Windows 8, you can also mount ISO files with a click.
-If you are new to Windows 8, Microsoft has added ISO mount capabilities to its latest Windows operating system.
+With Windows 8, Microsoft added the ability to mount ISO files with a click and feature is available in Windows 10 as well.
 With this feature, one can mount an ISO file without the help of third-party tools.

-In Windows 8, an ISO file can be mounted just with a click.
-Right-click on an ISO file and then select Mount option to see a new optical drive in Computer (My Computer).
+As said before, in Windows 10/8.1, an ISO image file can be mounted just with a click.
+Right-click on an ISO file and then select Mount option to see a new optical drive in This PC (My Computer).
 One can mount multiple ISO files without any problems.

 Step 1: Navigate to the location where you have saved the ISO file.

 Step 2: Right-click on the ISO file and then select Mount option mount it.